Chair, IAGD Director, and Associate Professor: Crawford

 There are eight positions available for Idaho residents.
-Applicants to the program must have completed the necessary prerequisites in English, Biology, Inorganic Chemistry, Organic Chemistry, Physics, and other requirements as outlined on the Department of Dental Sciences’ web site (https://www.isu.edu/dentalsciences/).
-In addition to fulfilling the minimal prerequisites, most students accepted into the program will have a bachelor’s degree at the time of entry into IDEP.
+Applicants to the program must have completed the necessary prerequisites in English, Biology, Inorganic Chemistry, Organic Chemistry, Physics, and other requirements as outlined in the Department of Dental Science Bulletin.
+In addition to fulfilling the minimal prerequisites, most students accepted into the program will have a bachelor's degree at the time of entry into IDEP.
 Occasionally, some exceptional students who have completed the junior level (upper division) of college course work are admitted into the program.

 Students are encouraged to work closely with their pre-dental academic advisor in making course selections that fulfill dental school and degree completion requirements.

-Formal application for admission to the IDEP program follows the guidelines outlined in the Department of Dental Sciences’ web site and the Creighton University School of Dentistry Bulletin.
+Formal application for admission to the IDEP program follows the guidelines printed in the Department of Dental Sciences Bulletin and the Creighton University School of Dentistry Bulletin.
 The application process involves: taking the Dental Aptitude Test (DAT), completion of the American Dental Education Association Application Service centralized application, the Creighton Supplemental Application, and the IDEP Residency Certification Form.
-Early application is strongly encouraged to allow adequate time for completion of admission requirements and consideration by the admissions committee.
-Students may apply the summer prior to anticipated entry into the program.
-The selection process is normally completed in December prior to the year of program entry.
+Although the application process can be completed as late as January 1 of the year the student plans to enter the program, earlier application is strongly encouraged to allow adequate time for completion of admission requirements and consideration by the admission committee.

 IDEP PROGRAM OUTCOMES: